-Serbian bellflower plants (Campanula poscharskyana) are a great way to add long lasting color to the home landscape.
-Serbian bellflower care is minimal and the occasional pruning needed to keep the bushes tidy is worthwhile when you consider that blooms last from late spring to fall.
+Serbian bellflower plants (Campanula poscharskyana) are a great way to add long-lasting color to the home landscape.
+Serbian bellflower care is minimal and the occasional pruning needed to keep the bushes tidy is worthwhile when you consider that the blooms last from late spring to fall.
 You’ll find this member of the Campanula family is one of the easiest to grow.

 How to Grow Serbian Bellflower

-Serbian bellflower information indicates 1 inch flowers grow in shades of blues and purples.
-Flowers of Serbian bellflower plants are thick on each bunch and star shaped, making an attractive ground cover option.
+Serbian bellflower information indicates the 1 inch (2.5 cm.) flowers grow in shades of blues and purples.
+Flowers of Serbian bellflower plants are thick on each bunch and star-shaped, making an attractive groundcover option.

 The Serbian bellflower plant is easy to get started in spring.
 Plant seeds or take basal cuttings from existing plants.
 You may find already growing Serbian bellflowers at your local nursery in small six-packs.
 This is an excellent option when starting Serbian bellflower plants because you likely won’t be satisfied with just one.

 When growing Serbian bellflowers from seed, you may start them outside in a cold frame or indoors in containers in late winter to get a jump on early spring blooms.
 This creeping perennial plant spreads quickly once transplanted into beds and borders.

 Serbian bellflower plants remain short, growing to under a foot (0.5 m.) in height, but will spread quickly to 3 feet (1 m.) across.
 Allow room between seedlings for the abundant spread of developing rhizomes.
 While the plant spreads quickly, it is not considered invasive.

 When growing Serbian bellflowers, choose a spot in full sun to partial shade.
 Consider growing Serbian bellflower in rock gardens, as edging plants for beds or mass plantings within difficult areas.